-Homes often are not built to be user-friendly, and in no case is this more prevalent than with disabled persons' ability to access homes.
+Homes are not often built to be user-friendly, and in no case is this more obvious than with disabled persons' ability to access homes.
 Many homes, even newer ones, present a virtual obstacle course for persons with disabilities: steps, transitions, rises, narrow doors, and more.

 Wheelchair ramps are additions to a home that help create equality for people with disabilities.
 They not only smooth out steps and other obstacles for wheelchairs but also help people who use walkers.
 Vision-impaired people who have no mobility issues also can benefit from wheelchair ramps.

 ADA Ramp Requirements